 The main arguments against bioidenticals have to do with quality control.
 When bioidenticals are customized to your particular hormone deficiency at a compounding pharmacy, potency may be variable.
-Compounding pharmacies mix the active ingredient (in my case progesterone) into a delivery system (cream, gel, liquid) and can tailor a dosage to an individual’s needs.
-The argument is the FDA doesn’t over see the production at a compounding pharmacy.
-However, there are some bioidenticals that ARE FDA approved and don’t require a compounding pharmacy.
+Compounding pharmacies mix the active ingredient (i.e. progesterone or testosterone) into a delivery system (cream, gel, liquid) and can tailor a dosage to an individual’s needs.
+The argument is the FDA doesn’t oversee the production at a compounding pharmacy.
+However, there are some bioidenticals that are FDA approved and don’t require a compounding pharmacy.
 See this LIST of FDA approved bioidenticals.

-Through reading advocates of both bioidentical and synthesized hormone replacement therapies, I came to my decision to use bioidenticals.
+Reading both advocates of bioidentical and synthesized hormone replacement therapies, I came to my decision to use bioidenticals.